 The main aim of the process is to try to solve the problem.

-Fishbone diagram is a way visualise potential causes of a problem as the name suggests, its named after a fish due to the diagram mimicking a fish skeleton.
+A Fishbone diagram is a way to visualise potential causes of a problem as the name suggests, it’s named after a fish due to the diagram mimicking a fish skeleton.

 The problem you are trying to resolve is placed in the fish’s head.

 What does a fishbone diagram display?
-Its a way to identify possible causes of a problem and enables you to separate ideas into categories.
+It is a way to identify possible causes of a problem and enables you to separate ideas into categories.